-(2) An equivalent legal tool, if approved by the Town of Cumberland that provides permanent protection.
+(23) An equivalent legal tool, if approved by the Town of Cumberland, that provides permanent protection.

 The instrument of permanent protection must include clear restrictions on the use of open space and must include all restrictions contained in this ordinance, as well as any further restrictions the applicant chooses to place on the use of the open space.
+All legal instruments provided shall be subject to review by the Town for compliance with the requirements of this Ordinance.

-- CB.
-The open spacecommon open space within an approved conservation subdivision Conservation Subdivision is the responsibility of the owner(s), regardless of whether or not the land is leased to another entity.
-Maintenance activities must be listed and approved by the Planning Board as part of the conditions of approval.
-Such maintenance may include but is not limited to: - (1) Prohibition to cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan, except thator the removal of vegetation classified as being an invasive plant shall be allowed as needed.: - (2) Prohibition of dumping of any type of organic or inorganic material; (this is already prohibited in Sec 250-8...) - (3) Prohibition to building, removingal, or alterationaltering of approved open space or trails; and - (4) Prohibition to additional structures being placed on the open space without prior Planning Board approval. (should this be moved to Sec 250-8?).
+CB.
+The open space common open space within an approved conservation subdivision Conservation Subdivision is the responsibility of the owner(s), regardless of whether or not the land is leased to another entity.
+Maintenance activities requirements and restrictions must be listed and approved by the Planning Board as part of the conditions of approval.
+Such maintenance may include but is not limited to:

+(1) \\Prohibition to cutting vegetation, except for an annual mowing to prevent undesirable shrub brush from overtaking protected fields, without an approved management plan, except thator the removal of vegetation classified as being an invasive plant shall be allowed as needed.;

+(2) Prohibition of dumping of any type of organic or inorganic material; (this is already prohibited in Sec 250-8...)

+(3) Prohibition to building, removingal, or alterationaltering of approved open space or trails; and

+(4) Prohibition to additional structures being placed on the open space without prior Planning Board approval. (should this be moved to Sec 250-8?).

 Can the following be deleted if Meg's language is used?
+Yes- NB 11/28

-- C. Land set aside as common open space may be held as common common open space by the individual lot owner(s) of the proposed residential development, and in such cases the developer shall be required to establish a homeowners' association, consisting of individual lot owners, which shall includesubject to the following: - (1) Covenants shall be included in each deed from the developer to an individuala lot owner which shall require mandatory membership in the association and shall set forth the owner's rights, interests, privileges, and obligations in the association and in the common open space, including the association's responsibility and obligation to maintain the common common open space and any recreational facilities located therein. - (2) The association shall develop a system to levy and collect annual chargesfees againstfrom any and all lot owners to defray expenses connected with the maintenance of common common open space and recreational facilities located therein, and this system shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land.
+C.Land set aside as common open space may be held as common common open space by the individual lot owner(s) of the proposed residential development, and in such cases the developer shall be required to establish a homeowners' association, consisting of individual lot owners, which shall includesubject to the following:

+(1) Covenants shall be included in each deed from the developer to an individuala lot owner which shall require mandatory membership in the association and shall set forth the owner's rights, interests, privileges, and obligations in the association and in the common common open space, including the association's responsibility and obligation to maintain the common common open space and any recreational facilities located therein.

+(2) The association shall develop a system to levy and collect annual chargesfees againstfrom any and all lot owners to defray expenses connected with the maintenance of common common open space and recreational facilities located therein, and this system shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land.

-(3) The developer shall be responsible for its maintenance until at least 75% of the lots have been sold to individual lot owners, after which time the association shall be responsible for such maintenance, and this requirement shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land:
+(3) The developer shall be responsible for its maintenance until at least 75% of the lots have been sold to individual lot owners, after which time the association shall be responsible for such maintenance, and this requirement shall be set forth in the deed covenants or other legal instrument binding upon the lot owner and running with the land.

-(4) All proposed deed covenants and legal documents relating to such common open space shall be reviewed by the Town Attorney and the Planning Board and, if approved, shall be recorded in the Cumberland County Registry of Deeds and included or referred to in the deed of each lot.
+(4) All proposed deed covenants and legal documents relating to such common common open space shall be reviewed by the Town Attorney and the Planning Board and, if approved, shall be recorded in the Cumberland County Registry of Deeds and included or referred to in the deed of each lot.